Scotch whisky: Economic effects

 Scotch whisky tourism has developed around the industry, with distilleries being the third most visited attraction in Scotland; roughly 2 million visits were recorded in 2018.
 Some 68 distilleries operate visitors' centres in Scotland and another eight accept visits by appointment.
 Hotels, restaurants, and other facilities are also impacted by the tourism phenomenon.
-Tourism has had an especially visible impact on the economy in some remote rural areas, according to Fiona Hyslop MSP, Cabinet Secretary for Culture, Tourism and External Affairs.
-"The Scottish Government is committed to working with partners like the Scotch Whisky Association to increase our tourism offer and encourage more people to visit our distilleries," the Secretary said.
+Tourism has had an especially visible impact on the economy in some remote rural areas, according to Fiona Hyslop MSP, Cabinet Secretary for Culture, Tourism and External Affairs: "The Scottish Government is committed to working with partners like the Scotch Whisky Association to increase our tourism offer and encourage more people to visit our distilleries."

 During the COVID-19 pandemic, exports of many food and drink products from the UK declined significantly, and that included Scotch whisky.
 Distillers were required to close for some time and the hospitality industry worldwide experienced a major slump.
 According to news reports in February 2021, the Scotch whisky sector had experienced £1.1 billion in lost sales.
 Exports to the US were also affected by the 25% tariff that had been imposed.
-Scotch whisky exports to the US during 2020 "fell by 32%" from the previous year.
+Scotch whisky exports to the US during 2020 reportedly fell by 32% from the previous year.
 Worldwide exports fell in 70% of Scotch whisky's global markets.
 A BBC News headline on 12 February 2021 summarized the situation: "Scotch whisky exports slump to 'lowest in a decade.